-- Validate the parent's desire to connect with their child and explain the benefits - for the child's wellbeing and for the parent-child relationship - of being 'kept in mind'.
-Even a brief personal message helps the parent to maintain their parenting role, while reducing the child's exposure to stress and showing them that Mum/ Dad is okay and hasn't forgotten them. - In a residential setting focused on recovery, the aim should be for the parent to pass on a personal message themselves or have a trusted person do so for them.
-Focus on supporting the parent to take part in even a small aspect of the process, or suggest delaying the activity until later in the day when they may feel a bit better.
+- Validate the parent's desire to connect with their child even though they may not be up to this today. - However, while validating this protective instinct, explain the benefits for the child's wellbeing and for the parent-child relationship of being 'kept in mind'.
+Even a brief personal message helps the parent to maintain their parenting role, while reducing the child's exposure to stress and showing them that Mum/Dad is okay and hasn't forgotten them. - In an inpatient setting focused on recovery following an acute episode, there are ways to help a parent to pass on a personal message to their child.
+Staff can either facilitate this directly or via a trusted person nominated by the parent.
+Rather than assuming this role entirely, focus on supporting the parent to take part in even a small aspect of the process, or suggest delaying the activity until later in the day when they may feel a bit better.